Does pedagogy matter in tertiary education?: the case of translator education in the Arabic context.

 I recently attended a symposium at the University of Laval here in Canada about literary versus non-literary types of translation.
 The participants tackled the theme from various perspectives such as linguistics, sociology, profession and pedagogical or education sciences .
 In this reflective text, I would like to talk about an ongoing element that was raised in the discussion and on which all participants agreed upon and acknowledged.
 Some of the participants are well-known scholars in the field of translation studies in Canada and worldwide.

-So, one of the participants contended that it is quite bizarre that they (scholars) do not pay enough attention (and , sometimes, deliberately ignore ) the importance of the pedagogical dimension in their teaching of either literary or non-literary types of translation courses to their students.
-In my opinion, and I presume that many of my colleagues in the field would acknowledge, this specific point has been going on for a very long time now in the university context.
+So, one of the participants contended that it is quite bizarre that they (faculty/scholars/instructors) do not pay enough attention (and , sometimes, deliberately ignore ) the importance of the pedagogical dimension in their teaching of either literary or non-literary types of translation courses to their students.
+In my opinion, and I presume that many of my colleagues in the field would acknowledge, this specific point has been going on for a very long time in the university context.
 It goes back to the Humboldtian university model in the 18th century in Germany.
 This model contends on the PREDOMINANTLY research mission of the university and on the primacy of pure science over human or social sciences.
 Nowadays, in the 21st century, things are different.
-We witness a paradigm shift in higher education due to students mobilisation, internationalisation, low budgeting and fierce competition.
-Further, universities become closer to society and eager to respond to social as well as economic concerns to provide services for society.
+We witness a paradigm shift in higher education due to students mobilization, internationalization, low budgeting and fierce competition.
+Further, universities need to be closer to society and eager to respond to social as well as economic concerns.
+The servicing need to be there.
 The university as an ivory tower is no more working.
-Universities do not own the monopoly of knowledge.
+Besides, universities do not own the monopoly of knowledge.
 Knowledge is everywhere.

 Therefore, teaching and learning as well as ensuring that quality outcomes should be delivered put heavy pressure on universities to revise their approaches to teaching and learning in order to provide a 21st-century type of education and training for their cohorts.